History of online games: Xtrek

-The first of these remote display games was Xtrek.
-Based on a PLATO system game, Empire, Xtrek is a 2D multiplayer space battle game loosely set in the Star Trek universe.
-This game could be played across the Internet, probably the first graphical game that could do so, a few months ahead of the X version of Maze War.
-Importantly, however, the game itself was not aware that it was using a network.
-In a sense, it was a host-based game, because the program only ran on a single computer, and knew about the X Window System, and the window system took care of the networking: essentially one computer displaying on several screens.
+Fully network-aware games

 The X version of Maze War, on the other hand, was peer-to-peer and used the network directly, with a copy of the program running on each computer in the game, instead of only a single copy running on a server.
 Netrek (originally called Xtrek II) was a fully network-aware client–server rewrite of Xtrek.
 Other remote X display-based games include xtank, xconq, xbattle and XPilot (1991).
 By 1989 Simson Garfinkel reported that on MIT's Project Athena, "Games like 'X-tank' and 'X-trek' let students at different workstations command tanks and starships, fire missiles at each other as fast as they can hit the buttons on their mice, and watch the results on their graphics displays".
 Observers estimated that up to one third of Athena usage was for games.